Clinical Audit - Lowering serum urate levels in patients with gout

 Download Full Audit »

-Allopurinol is the first-line urate-lowering medicine and initiation should be discussed with all patients with gout, as soon as a diagnosis has been established.
-The target for allopurinol treatment is a serum urate level < 0.36 mmol/L. The dose of allopurinol must be titrated to achieve the treatment target and serum urate testing should be performed at each dose adjustment.
-Once the patient has reached the treatment target, serum urate levels should ideally be checked at least once annually.
+Allopurinol is the first-line urate-lowering medicine and should be discussed with all patients with gout once a diagnosis has been made (even if it is not prescribed straight away).
+The dose of allopurinol must be slowly up-titrated to achieve the treatment target, and serum urate testing should be requested prior to each dose adjustment.
+Once the patient has reached the treatment target, serum urate levels should be monitored every 6 – 12 months.

 Summary

-This audit identifies patients with gout who are taking allopurinol and determines if they have been treated to target.
+This audit identifies patients with gout who are prescribed allopurinol and determines if they have been treated to target.

-• Allopurinol doses should be titrated to achieve a target serum urate < 0.36 mmol/L
+• Allopurinol doses should be titrated to achieve a target serum urate level < 0.36 mmol/L

-• Serum urate levels should be tested at least annually, once the serum urate target has been reached, as part of routine patient monitoring
+• Serum urate levels should be tested every 6 – 12 months, once the serum urate target has been reached, as part of routine patient monitoring

-A reasonable audit standard is for 80% of the patient sample to be treated to target, i.e. serum urate < 0.36 mmol/L and serum urate test within the past 12 months.
-This target may be lower in the first cycle of the audit, with an increase in the number of patients who have reached the target urate level after the second audit cycle.
+Ideally, 100% of patients with gout should have had a serum urate level test within the past 12 months.
+A reasonable audit standard is for 80% of the patient sample to be treated to target, i.e. serum urate level < 0.36 mmol/L. This target may be lower in the first cycle of the audit, with an increase in the number of patients who have reached the target urate level after the second cycle.

-All patients who have a diagnosis of gout and have been treated with allopurinol for 12 months or more are eligible for this audit.
+All patients diagnosed with gout who have been prescribed allopurinol for ≥ 12 months are eligible for this audit.

-You will need to have a system in place that allows you to identify eligible patients.
-Many practices will be able to identify patients by running a ‘query’ through their PMS system to find all patients taking allopurinol.
+You will need to have a system in place that allows you to identify eligible patients and audit their clinical notes.
+Many practices will be able to do this by running a ”query” through their PMS to find all patients prescribed allopurinol.
+Exclude patients taking allopurinol for other reasons.

 Sample size

 The number of eligible patients will vary according to your practice demographic.
-A sample size of 30 patients is sufficient for the purposes of this audit.
+If a large number of results are returned, a sample size of 30 patients is sufficient for this audit.
+A smaller sample size may be necessary if conducting a working audit to complete it within your planned time frame.

 Criteria for a positive outcome